-- The virtually borderless display maximizes screen space by accommodating a 15.6-Inch Display inside a laptop closer to the size of a 14-inch, thanks to a bezel measuring just 5.7mm.
+- The virtually border less display maximizes screen space by accommodating a 15.6 Inches Display inside a laptop closer to the size of a 14 inches,...

-- Beautiful from any angle: The anti-reflective screen combined with superior 400-nit brightness frees you to enjoy your entertainment outdoors.
-Plus, the IPS panel provides a wider viewing angle, so you can share your screen without missing a thing.
+- Beautiful from any angle: The anti reflective screen combined with superior 400 nit brightness frees you to enjoy your entertainment outdoors.
+Plus,...

 Dell has only recently started to make laptops with a focus on the graphic design space.
 The XPS 15 comes with a 15.6” display which looks much bigger due to an extremely slim bezel.
 Its 4K Ultra HD display comes with UltraSharp technology.
 The display has an anti-reflective screen and has 400 nit brightness which lets it be easily enjoyed outdoors.
 This along with the IPS panel provides an incredibly wide viewing angle.
 The amazing display has a resolution of 3840 x 2160, and has 6 million more pixels than Full HD and CinemaColor technology to faithfully recreate colors as they’re meant to be.

 The selling point of the XPS 15 definitely is its amazing display.
 It comes with 100% Adobe RGB color which produces shades of color not covered in conventional panels and can easily reproduce 16 million colors.
 The display itself is touch friendly and is amazingly intuitive.

 In order to help its incredible display, the XPS 15 is fitted with the Nvidia GeForce GTX 1050 Ti, which is a dedicated graphic card with 4 GB of dedicated video memory.
 It lets your laptop easily render and process all that you can imagine to do.
 It is just slightly less powerful than the GTX 1060 that comes in the Surface Book 2.